THU-KEG/OmniEvent/README.md

                            		       markers=data_args.markers,
                            		       new_tokens=data_args.markers)
 >>> model = get_model(model_args, backbone)
->>> model.cuda()
 ```

-## Step 4: Initialize dataset and evaluation metric
+## Step 4: Initialize the dataset and evaluation metric
-OmniEvent prepares the DataProcessor and the corresponding evaluation metrics for different task and paradigms.
+OmniEvent prepares the `DataProcessor` and the corresponding evaluation metrics for different task and paradigms.

 ***Note that** the metrics here are paradigm-dependent and are **not** used for the final unified evaluation.*